IgnacioMurubeCrego/CV-ProjectCompilation/README.md

-# CV-ProjectCompile
+# CV---ProjectCompile
-This GitHub repository contains all relevant code projects developed  through my academic and profesional career, which constitute a portfolio of code to share with my future employers.
+This GitHub repository contains all relevant code projects developed  through my bachelor's degree in Computer Engineering, which constitute a portfolio of code to share with my future employers.